Harshit892/blind-assist-edge-ai/README.md

 1. Open [MIT App Inventor](https://appinventor.mit.edu/).
 2. Import the companion `.aia` file (if provided) or create a BLE UART receiver app.
 3. Connect to "Nicla Vision AI" via BLE.
+4. The flow diagram of MIT app inventor is given on `images/appflow`

 ## 📊 Results Summary